sbt/sbt-eclipse/README.md

 ### Releases

 Maintainers must run `git tag` to tag a release.
-The release can then be pushed to bintray with `sbt ^publish`.
+The release can then be pushed with `sbt ^publish`.